duongtd23/AWSIM-Labs/README.md

 For AWSIM-Labs, download and run the binary version as explained above.

 For Autoware, a detailed installation and launch instruction is available in this repo: https://github.com/dtanony/Autoware0412.
-Please follow the instruction until you can launch Autoware and connect it to AWSIM-Labs.
+Please follow the instructions until you can launch Autoware and connect it to AWSIM-Labs.

 #### 2. Launch AW-Runtime-Monitor
-Instructions to install and launch AW-Runtime-Monitor are available in its [repository](https://github.com/dtanony/AW-Runtime-Monitor).
+Instructions to install and launch AW-Runtime-Monitor are available in its [repository](https://github.com/duongtd23/AW-Runtime-Monitor).

 After launching Autoware and AWSIM-Labs and they are connected, run the following command in another terminal:
 ```bash